peter-evans/rebase/README.md

           base: master
 ```

-This example only targets pull requests where the head branch is `my-feature`.
+Use the `head` input to only target pull requests with a specific head branch.
 It must be prefixed with the head user or head organization.

 ```yml
       - uses: peter-evans/rebase@v1